 My son, Noah, is a little bit harder to parent than my daughter, Zoe.
-He is very observant, so he’s naturally more curious; full of questions; a know it all; and etc. etc. etc. The list goes on and on.
+He is very observant, so he’s naturally more curious, full of questions, a know it all, and the list goes on.
 He challenges me ALL of the time.
 Not really my authority, but he is so much like me that he is argumentative and rebuts everything that you don’t prove to be true.
 Meanwhile, Zoe on the other hand, is more reserved, but stubborn; however, she follows my lead.
 She doesn’t challenge me unless she is very into something.
 She’s also super shy.
 So, although she loves being around people, it’s a challenge to get her to express herself freely.

 So, my parenting is a little different between the both of them.
 Noah thinks I’m a little impartial to Zoe, but I’m not.
-It’s just that they’re personalities are so different that it appears that way.
-So from that, you can probably tell that Noah gets into more trouble.
-He told on himself.
+It’s just that they’re personalities are so different.
+So from that spiel, you can probably tell that Noah gets into more trouble.
+He told on himself lol.
 I don’t play favoritism, but I jokingly call Noah my favorite son and Zoe my favorite daughter lol.
 It’s only right since they are my only haha.

 Another tactic I use is time out.
 Well time out works wonders.
-You can probably tell I’m not a spanker.
+By now, you can probably tell I’m not a spanker lol.
 Although, my kids are very aware of what it is and speak proudly about not ever receiving one.
 Last resort tactic is usually taking away their favorite items.
-I’ve taken alway the ps4, tv, tablets, and most recently the Nintendo switch.
+I’ve taken alway the ps4, tv, tablets, and most recently Noah’s Nintendo switch.

 Being a parent is the hardest job I’ve ever had and the rules are always changing.
 I can’t complain because the reward is priceless!